aws-samples/augmentedai-comprehendner-groundtruth/README.md

 We provide you two notebooks in this repo to demonstrate integration of Amazon Augmented AI with Amazon Comprehend for two example use cases:

 ### Use Case 1 - Setup human review of Amazon Comprehend Entity Detection low confidence predictions with Amazon Augmented AI
-We will setup
+We will start with an Amazon Comprehend Entity Detection process and then integrate with a Human review workflow for low confidence predictions.
+Please navigate to this notebook <a href="https://github.com/aws-samples/augmentedai-comprehendner-groundtruth/blob/master/ComprehendEntity-%20A2I(1).ipynb">ComprehendEntity-A2I Notebook</a>

 ### Use Case 2 - Setup human review of NLP based Custom Entity Recognition workflows with Amazon SageMaker Ground Truth, Amazon Comprehend AutoML and Amazon Augmented AI (A2I)
 In this notebook, we will first setup a NLP based workflow for custom entity recognition by <a href="https://docs.aws.amazon.com/comprehend/latest/dg/custom-entity-recognition.html">Amazon Comprehend</a> from an input document using a labeled dataset created by <a href="https://docs.aws.amazon.com/sagemaker/latest/dg/sms-named-entity-recg.html">Amazon SageMaker Ground Truth Named Entity Recognition</a>.
 We will then show how you can set up an Amazon A2I human loop with a flow definition to trigger a review task for low confidence predictions.
-Please navigate to the notebook <a href="">SageMakerGT-ComprehendNER-A2I-Notebook</a> to get started
+Please navigate to the notebook <a href="https://github.com/aws-samples/augmentedai-comprehendner-groundtruth/blob/master/SageMakerGT-ComprehendNER-A2I-Notebook.ipynb">SageMakerGT-ComprehendNER-A2I-Notebook</a> to get started

 For more in depth instructions, visit https://docs.aws.amazon.com/sagemaker/latest/dg/a2i-getting-started.html